English Teacher Vacancy

 Do you want to be part of a team that will help inner-city children to do the seemingly impossible?

-In September 2017 we will have 480 pupils, years 7, 8, 9and 10.
+Currently, we have 480 pupils, years 7, 8, 9 and 10.
 As we are growing every year (840 pupils at full capacity including a Sixth Form), there will be a lot of opportunities for promotion and development.
+In September 2018, we will have 600 pupils.
+In 2020, we will have over 800 pupils, including our Sixth Form.
 You could play a part in leading and shaping the vision and future of our school.

 We teach a knowledge-based curriculum built on cutting-edge insights from cognitive science.
+Our teaching approaches have been influenced by ground-breaking charter schools in the American inner cities and we are driven by a desire to get the best possible results for all our pupils.
 Our tight behaviour systems ensure you can really teach.
 Senior Team run centralised detentions twice daily so that consequences are immediate and teachers are not chasing absent detainees.
 In October, we offer pupils and staff a two-week half term.

 We don’t offer lessons in ICT, DT, Citizenship or take children out of lessons for intervention.
+All of our teachers see pupils at least twice per week so that a bond is built between teachers and pupils.
 Intervention happens in form time or after school.
-We believe in keeping marking to a minimum and so normal, decentralized written homework does not happen at Michaela.
-Thanks to how teaching is organised, you will see your classes every day.
-As a consequence, the relationships you can forge and the learning you can foster are exceptional.
+We believe in keeping marking to a minimum and so normal, decentralised written homework does not happen at Michaela.

 In the English Department, pupils are challenged from the beginning of year 7 to read and write about the most enduring texts; the best that has been thought and said.
-We study five Shakespeare plays in depth across Key Stage 3, along with a wide range of Romantic poetry, ancient epics and 19th century novels.
-Pupils receive five hours of English teaching each week, with one hour spent learning the intricacies and complexities of grammar, enabling them to write accurately and with flair.
-Reading is at the heart of the school, and we aim to support all pupils – regardless of ability or background – to read at least 100 classic or notable works of literature during their time here.
+We study four Shakespeare plays, a wide range of poetry and classic texts.
+Reading is at the heart of the school, and we aim to support all pupils – regardless of ability or background – to read at many classic or notable works of literature during their time here.

 If you are the type of person who fits with our culture, you will really love working here.
 There is no other school like it in the country.